-130. The Review Group were informed that Experience Oxfordshire host the only official walking tours in Oxford, with professional walking guides and limited group sizes, avoiding pedestrian pinch points.
-Users of this service had increased from 30,000 to
+- 126. The Review Group were informed that Experience Oxfordshire host the only official walking tours in Oxford, with professional walking guides and limited group sizes, avoiding pedestrian pinch points.
+Users of this service had increased from 30,000 to 40,000 in recent years.
+Councillors and guests raised concerns over the size of other walking tour groups in the City and the quality of those tours.

-- 40,000 in recent years.
-Councillors and guests raised concerns over the size of other walking tour groups in the City and the quality of those tours. - 131.
-Groups of over 50 sometimes walk around the City, which are unmanageable for the tour guides, and dominate public spaces and narrow footpaths.
-These larger walking groups were understood to be either: - Unregulated 'free' walking tours - Package coach tours - Part of language school visits - 132.
-The Review Group believes that the catch all term 'language schools,' which broadly applies to visiting school groups from abroad, have the potential to be a vulnerable group, and safeguarding concerns have often been raised.
-They are often housed in university accommodation during the summer recess for a two to four week period.
+- 127. Groups of over 50 sometimes walk around the City, which are unmanageable for the tour guides, and dominate public spaces and narrow footpaths.
+These larger walking groups were understood to be either:

+- Unregulated 'free' walking tours

+- Package coach tours

+- Part of language school visits

-- 133. At the end of the review process, councillors heard that there had previously been a code of conduct, management procedure or guide to good practice for visiting language schools using university premises.
+- 128. The Review Group believes that the catch all term 'language schools,' which broadly applies to visiting school groups from abroad, have the potential to be a vulnerable group, and safeguarding concerns have often been raised.
+They are often housed in university accommodation during the summer recess for a two to four week period. - 129.
+At the end of the review process, councillors heard that there had previously been a code of conduct, management procedure or guide to good practice for visiting language schools using university premises.
 This should be explored to see whether it is still being used, and what role the Council might have in reviving and promoting its use for visiting schools.
 Councillors are aware of a previous (potentially ongoing) multi-agency language forum which looked at these types of issues, such as a spate of bag-snatching incidents from young visitors in recent years.
-Operational protocols were also agreed for circumstances when a child went missing from their group. - 134.
 Councillors are of the view that if these large cohorts can be divided into smaller groups, it will provide a safer and more enjoyable experience for visitors, and also for residents through the dispersal of crowds.
-It was agreed that more clarity was needed on whether this language forum was still operational, and that Councillors should be made aware of it if so.

 Recommendation 19: That the Council reviews to what extent codes of conduct exist for managing the behaviour of students at language schools (including the management of large groups in public spaces), and seeks to ensure they are being used to safeguard visitors, and satisfy the behaviour expectations of residents.
-All Councillors should be provided clarity on whether the language schools forum is still operational, and its role and remit if so.